gabrielelana/vim-markdown/README.md

 ## Features
 * Strong support for the Markdown flavor implemented by Github: what you see in Vim is what you get on Github
-* Complete syntax implementation: supports proper nesting of all elements in list items, this is the only plugin that is able to do that (and I believe it since it took me a *while* to make it right)
+* Complete syntax implementation: supports proper nesting of all elements in list items.
+This is the only plugin that is able to do that (and I believe it since it took me a *while* to make it right)
   * A simple example rendered with this plugin.
 Headers and the fenced code block in list items are correctly highlighted
     ![VimMarkdownRendering](https://github.com/gabrielelana/vim-markdown/raw/master/images/vim_markdown_rendering.png)
   * The same example rendered with the most popular Markdown plugins for Vim
     ![VimMarkdownRenderingComparison1](https://github.com/gabrielelana/vim-markdown/raw/master/images/vim_markdown_rendering_comparison_1.png)
     ![VimMarkdownRenderingComparison2](https://github.com/gabrielelana/vim-markdown/raw/master/images/vim_markdown_rendering_comparison_2.png)
-* Code blocks and pieces of Markdown of the current file could be edited in a separate buffer and synchronized back when you finished
+* Code blocks and pieces of Markdown in the current file can be edited in a separate buffer and synchronized back when you finish
-  * Inside a ruby fenced code block with `<Leader>e` opens a temporary buffer with the right file type
+  * Inside a Ruby fenced code block, `<Leader>e` opens a temporary buffer with the right file type
-  * Then select a range in visual mode and with `<Leader>e` opens a temporary buffer with file type `markdown` I call it *Focus Mode* because you can edit a portion of a Markdown file in isolation
+  * Select a range in visual mode and `<Leader>e` opens a temporary buffer with file type `markdown`.
+I call it *Focus Mode* because you can edit a portion of a Markdown file in isolation
-  * At last, on an empty line, with `<Leader>e` asks for a file type and then opens a temporary buffer with that file type
+  * Finally, on an empty line, `<Leader>e` asks for a file type and then opens a temporary buffer with that file type
-  * You see that when you leave the temporary buffer the content syncs back to the main file
+  * When you leave the temporary buffer the content syncs back to the main file
   ![EditCodeBlock](https://github.com/gabrielelana/vim-markdown/raw/master/images/vim_markdown_edit_code_block.gif)
 * Folding for: headers, code blocks and html blocks
-* Format tables automatically (require [`Tabular`](https://github.com/godlygeek/tabular) plugin)
+* Format tables automatically (requires [`Tabular`](https://github.com/godlygeek/tabular) plugin)
-* Automatically detects Jekyll files and adds support for Liquid template engine
+* Automatically detects Jekyll files and adds support for the Liquid template engine
-* This is a work in progress, more goodies and improvements are coming (see [TODO](#TODO)), stay tuned
+* This is a work in progress.
+More goodies and improvements are coming (see [TODO](#TODO)).
+Stay tuned.

 ## Why?
-I wanted a strong support for the Markdown flavor implemented by Github, I wanted a syntax highlight that would mirror the result I would find later on Github, I wanted a syntax highlight that would not break easily, I wanted a syntax highlight that I could rely on (aka rapid feedback), I wanted something more that a mere syntax highlight.
-The [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) unfortunately it's so loosely defined that there are *flavors* of Markdown that are subtly incompatible from each other, the [Markdown supported by Github](https://help.github.com/articles/github-flavored-markdown) is one of them.
+I wanted strong support for the Markdown flavor implemented by Github.
+I wanted syntax highlighting that would mirror the result I would find later on Github.
+I wanted syntax highlighting that would not break easily.
+I wanted syntax highlighting that I could rely on (aka rapid feedback).
+I wanted something more than mere syntax highlighting.
+The [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax), unfortunately, is so loosely defined that there are *flavors* of Markdown that are subtly incompatible with each other.
+The [Markdown supported by Github](https://help.github.com/articles/github-flavored-markdown) is one of them.

 ## Installation